Kushal997-das/Project-Guidance/Python/Basic Projects/Story-Generator/README.md

 ## *STORY GENERATOR*

-### **This code has ready made story template which will ask you random question to which your input will be added in the story and your this program will generate the code which will give you an story with your inputs which might turn out totatly funny or totaly mindblowing .**
+### **This code has ready made story template where you have given two question wether you want random computer made story or you want the story in your way and there will two option again to choose an Thriller Story or Achievment Story and asks you question to fill out which  will generate the code which will give you an story with your inputs which might turn out totatly funny or totaly mindblowing .**

 ### **_TOOLS REQUIRE_: python programming knowledge(Basic Level)**
 ### **_IDLE USED_: PyCharm**